kryptine/clean-stdenv/libraries/htmlGEC/Examples/ReadMe.txt

 To use it one needs a Server running on the machine.
 Make sure that the protection of your machine is prepared for this kind of facility.
-It is a good idea to use portnumbers > 100.
+It is therefore a good idea to use portnumbers > 100.
 The server has to understand php scripts (they normally do).

 Try out the examples first and have a look how they are coded.